 - Skin Issues – This stressful symptom is quite common amongst felines.
 Various dermatological conditions may start or intensify in times of stress, like the appearance of dry, itchy skin and rashes.
 This is especially true in cats suffering from allergies.

 The consequences of cat stress can be a real pain.
-However, it’s pretty astonishing to think that humans can exhibit these same symptoms if they are subjected to stress.
+However, it’s pretty astonishing to think that humans can exhibit these same symptoms under stress.
 As you can see, our pets can share several different qualities with us!

 8 Signs of Cat Stress